jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Spotlight on
 cryptojacking
-Cryptojacking is the unauthorized use of other peoples devices to mine cryptocurrency.
+Cryptojacking is the unauthorized use of other people’s devices to mine cryptocurrency.
 It generally does not trigger an incident response; rather, the criminal activity is often detected while investigating a separate incident.
 We observed evidence of